 While it isn’t recommended to take your puppy out for walks in a public area before they have been vaccinated, you can carry him or her on trips out to your local area, introducing them to the outside world without risking their health.
 Whether you go for a walk to your local park or wander around the town, getting your puppy used to its environment early in life will help them later on.

-It’s important to make sure your puppy enjoys their first outdoor trips, this will give them confidence for the future and make sure they’re not scared.
+It's important to make sure your puppy enjoys their first outdoor trips, this will give them confidence for the future and make sure they're not scared.
 Give your pup plenty of verbal reinforcement and carry a bag of puppy treats with you at all times.
-You might like to try our new Softies Training Treats range, available in Chicken & Duck and Plant-Powered.
-They’re specifically designed for training with an easy-to-eat and easy-to-break-up texture.
-We’ve also baked them in the UK in eco ovens with gut-friendly ingredients to make sure they’re guilt-free for your pup and the planet.
-Tap here to give them a try or explore our other gut-friendly dog treats and recipes.
+You might like to try our new Softies Training Treats range, available in Chicken & Duck, Salmon Dog Treats and Plant-Powered.
+They're specifically designed for training with an easy-to-eat and easy-to-break-up texture.
+We've also baked them in the UK in eco ovens with gut-friendly ingredients to make sure they're guilt-free for your pup and the planet.

 It’s also useful to interact with other people and dogs early on when they are curious and fearless puppies.
 The more social interactions they can have as youngsters, the happier they’ll be as adults.
 Some experts suggest that your pup should meet 100 people by the time they’re 16 weeks old.
 Of course, unless you’ve got an extraordinarily large family or are throwing parties every week, this number may be slightly ambitious.